addhe/infrabot-nlp/README.md

 - Enhanced Gemini integration via Google's ADK in the ADK implementation
 - Execute shell commands directly from the CLI
 - Get current time in different cities
+- GCP infrastructure management:
   - List GCP projects by environment (dev/stg/prod) and see their status (e.g., [ACTIVE], [DELETE_REQUESTED])
   - Create new GCP projects with custom IDs, names, and organization IDs
   - Delete GCP projects (with clear feedback if project is not active or already scheduled for deletion)
+  - Create VPC networks with custom or auto subnet mode and global/regional routing
+  - Create custom subnets with specified CIDR ranges and private Google access settings
+  - List VPC networks and their subnets in a project
+  - View detailed information about VPC networks including firewall rules and peerings
+  - View detailed information about VPC networks including firewall rules and peerings
 - Modular code structure with separate modules for different tool categories
 - Simple and intuitive interface